billthefarmer/gurgle/README.md

 Long press on a letter to lock it, which will turn it grey.
 Long press again to remove the lock.
 Locked letters will be skipped when entering and deleting letters.
-Long presses on letters not part of the current guess will be ignored.
+Long presses on letters not part of the current guess will pop up a menu as below.

 ## Refresh
 Tap the **Refresh** button in the toolbar to clear the display and guess another word.
 Words are chosen at random from a list, and are checked that they haven't been used recently.

+## Add accents
+Long press on a letter in a completed guess.
+This will show a pop-up menu of unaccented and accented letters.
+Pick the required unaccented or accented letter.

 ## Meaning
 Tap any word to display the meaning of that word.
+Add any required accents as above.

 ## Share
 ### Image